ShootProof/recruiting-data-and-analytics/README.md

 ShootProof.
 Using this data set, provide some business insights that you are able to glean from this data.

-You may do this by activities such as:
+For example, you may consider activities such as:

 * Loading the data into a relational database
 * Writing SQL queries against the relational database to extract information